CONTRIBUTING.md is the authority on process; the Internals section explains why the code is shaped the way it is.

 RuntimeAdapter.
 New runtimes implement the trait and emit the normalizedRuntimeEventunion rather than special-casing the orchestrator. - The board is canonical for task/coordination state.
 Prefer board mutations over prose-scanning heuristics: see Board internals and Delegation and orchestration.

-- Schema changes are a hard reset.
-There is no migration ladder;
+- Schema changes are additive.
+There is no migration ladder; the

 Release process

 Releases are automated and maintainer-only: when changesets land onmain, the publish.yml workflow opens a “Version Packages” PR; merging it bumps versions, updates changelogs, and publishes the clawboo CLI.
 No manual npm publish.
-The clean-install gate (pnpm test:clean-install) runs in the workflow before publish.
+The workflow re-runs the whole PR gate before publishing (verify:catalog, build, lint, typecheck, test, then assemble and the pnpm test:clean-install gate), so a release cannot skip a check a pull request had to pass.
+The catalog gate on that path is the offline one; the live re-derive (verify:ingest) runs in its own workflow so an upstream outage cannot block a release.
 See Release process for the full pipeline.

 License